IdentityPython/JWTConnect-Python-CryptoJWT/doc/jws.rst

+.. _jws:

 JSON Web Signature (JWS)
 ========================

 JSON Web Signature (JWS) represents content secured with digital signatures or Message Authentication Codes (MACs) using JSON-based data structures.

+It's assumed that you know all you need to know about key handling